A strong CV is the only way you will get noticed by employers, and land job interviews

 This guide shows you everything you need to include in your CV to be successful, broken down into 6 simple steps.

 - Name and contact details – Placed at the top so nobody misses them

 - Core skills section – A bullet pointed snapshot of your most in-demand skills

-- Work experience – A list of your previous jobs, showing the impact you make in the workplace
+- Work experience – A list of your previous job titles, showing the impact you make in the workplace